cbrocas/lk4me/README.rst

 It requires **no other requirement than PHP**.
 No database, only flat files to store URL.

-lk4me is used by the free (as in beer and as a speech) webservice http://lk4.me/ .

 Principles :
 ------------
 lk4me works like this :